-Neoprene is a flexible and heat-resistant material, suitable in a range of temperatures.
-These gloves also provide effective protection from chemicals, acids and other harmful substances.
-If you need something appropriate for higher risk applications, dishwashing and heavy-duty cleaning, these gloves are for you.
+Neoprene is a flexible and heat-resistant material, suitable for a range of temperatures.
+These gloves also provide effective protection from chemicals, acids, and other harmful substances.
+If you need something appropriate for higher-risk applications, dishwashing, and heavy-duty cleaning, these gloves are for you.

 Like latex gloves, nitrile molds closely to the hands for a tight, snug fit.
 They come in a range of thicknesses as well.
 If you need a glove material for serving and plating food, consider a pair of nitrile gloves.
 Replace these disposable gloves regularly between tasks.

 Another great material for plating and food service gloves is polyethylene.
 Polyethylene gloves are designed for quick, light-duty tasks.
 While they aren’t the most durable, their thin, loose, and disposable material makes it easy for back-of-house restaurant staff to change pairs consistently.
 Workers can easily check, adjust, and plate food without coming in contact with it.

 Available in various thicknesses, vinyl gloves are good for most kitchen applications — cooking, serving food, cleaning, dishwashing, and other general tasks.
 However, they’re not suitable for handling hazardous materials.
 Though they don’t stretch and are typically less comfortable than latex, they still provide effective tactile sensitivity.
 As with other disposable gloves, you should discard and change pairs between tasks.